Who May Apply

 Organizations may apply for support for an exemplary arts program such as:

-- A single exhibition, performance, or 2-3 related events, such as a reading series
+- A single exhibition, performance, or 2 to 3 related events, such as a reading series.

-All programs must include related educational, interpretive, or outreach activities.
+All programs must include related educational, interpretive, or outreach activities and must take place between July 1, 2018, and June 30, 2019.

-- Benefit of program to audience, participants, and broader community and relevance to applicant’s audience development goals
+- Benefit of the program for the audience, participants, and broader community and relevance to applicant’s audience development goals;

 How to Apply

-The 2017-18 deadline is Wednesday, March 1, 2017.
-The application will be available online on January 6, 2017.
+The 2018-19 deadline is Thursday, March 1, 2018.
+The application will be available online on January 8, 2018.
 Applicants will submit the form electronically through the GO-Smart portal (https://ncarts.gosmart.org).
-For more information about the online application process, please view our webinar.
-Applicants will be asked to provide the following information.
 Make sure that the information you provide addresses the evaluation criteria.
 More detailed instructions are located in the discipline-specific guidelines located below.

-- Describe the exemplary artistic project (or series of 2-3 related events) you have chosen from your upcoming schedule for which you are requesting support.
+- Describe the exemplary artistic project (or series of 2 to 3 related events) you have chosen from your upcoming schedule for which you are requesting support.
 Provide a summary of the activities, including dates, and explain why you think the project deserves state support.
-For a regularly recurring event, like a festival, indicate how the proposed activities show development or improvement from the previous year’s work.
+For a regularly recurring event, like a festival, explain how the proposed activities show development or improvement from the previous year’s work.

-- Provide a description of the key people involved in the project, including their role, expertise or affiliation, gender, and race.
-Highlight the selected artists and outside professionals you are working with and explain how and why they were chosen.
+- Highlight the selected artists and outside professionals you are working with and explain how and why they were chosen.
 State the rate of payment for each artist and professional contracted for services.
+Provide a description of other key people involved in the project, including their role, expertise or affiliation, gender, and race, as appropriate.

 - Describe the educational and community programs you are proposing for the project, including lectures and talks, residencies, workshops, family days, interdisciplinary programs, and outreach activities.
 Specify how the artists and professionals you identified in #2 will be involved in each program.

-- Describe the proposed project’s overall goals for audience and participation.
-If you are targeting specific or new audiences, describe them.
-Include estimated attendance numbers and demographic composition.
+- Describe the proposed project’s overall goals for participation including specific audiences you are trying to engage.
+Provide estimated attendance numbers and demographic composition.
 Explain how the activities described in #1 and #3 will help you reach your audience goals and engage the specific or new audiences you wish to attract.

 - Summarize your fundraising and development plans for the proposed project.
 Describe comparable projects you have successfully produced in the past.